CodiTramuntana/decidim-module-cdtb/README.md

 This task reports and hide the user's comments, blocks the user, and finally deletes the user.

-The CSV will have a header and one column with the user ID.
+The CSV will have a header and one column with the user ID and must be separated by ",".

 To execute the task run:

 ```
-bundle exec rake cdtb:users:remove[spam_users.csv, reporter_user@example.org]
+bundle exec rake cdtb:users:remove[spam_users.csv,reporter_user@example.org]
 ```

 ### Participatory Spaces